ZeroVocabulary/vcluster-setup/README.md

 # vcluster
-Setup vclusters from an existing cluster.
+Setup vclusters from an existing cluster, and makes a kubeconfig file for access.
 Kubernetes api will be accessible via nodeport, which means the node IP must be a static/reserved IP.

 ```
 vcluster-setup <vcluster name>